Anakinra (Kineret) is used to treat adults with pain and swelling caused by moderate to severe active

 You may need to take anakinra for several weeks before your RA symptoms begin to improve.

 Anakinra is given once a day as an injection.
-If you are prescribed anakinra, the doctor or nurse will teach you how to give yourself the injection so that you can do it at home.
+If you are prescribed anakinra, a member of your healthcare team will teach you how to give yourself the injection so that you can do it at home.

 The main side effect of this drug is mild redness, swelling, and pain at the injection site.
 Other side effects include: